wp-media/wp-rocket-helpers/cache/wp-rocket-customize-mobile-cache/README.md

 Disables **Separate Cache files for Mobile devices** by default, and allows disabling the **Mobile Cache** option altogheter, enabled by default after WP Rocket 3.16

-After installation, the helper will automatically disable  **Separate Cache files for Mobile devices** only.
+After installation, the helper will automatically disable  **Separate Cache files for Mobile devices** and also **Optimize Critical Images**, as separate cache for mobile devices is required by that optimization.

 ⚠️ You can also disable the **Mobile Cache** option, but keep in mind that doing this will prevent mobile devices from receiving cached and optimized pages.

-📝 If you want to proceed with this change, please edit line 37 Change it from:
+📝 If you want to proceed with this change, please uncomment line 34 Change it from:

-    $options['cache_mobile'] = 1;
+    // $options['cache_mobile'] = 0;

 to